 As a result of the need to maintain adequate levels of inventory, we are subject to the risk of inventory obsolescence.
 Many of our products come in sets, which feature components in a variety of sizes so that the implant or device may be chosen for size based on the patient's needs.
 In order to market our products effectively, we often maintain and provide surgeons and hospitals with back-up products and products of different sizes.
 For each surgery, fewer than all of the components of the set are used, and therefore certain portions of the set may become obsolete before they can be used.
-In addition, as we introduce new implants and instruments with the same intended uses as existing products, the older products may fall out of favor with our customers, causing them to become obsolete.
 In the event that a substantial portion of our inventory becomes obsolete, it could have a material adverse effect on our earnings and cash flows due to the resulting costs associated with the inventory impairment charges and costs required to replace such inventory.